 COMMUNITY COUNCIL ELECTIONS

 Only six Councillors have successfully taken office following the election on 4th May.
-Two new Councillors have now been co-opted - Mrs Catherine Edwards - on 3rd July 2017, and Ms Abigail Gaughan on 12th February 2018.
-The remaining vacant seat will also be filled as soon as possible by co-option.
+Three new Councillors have now been co-opted - Mrs Catherine Edwards - on 3rd July 2017, Ms Abigail Gaughan on 12th February 2018, and Ms Linda Manley on 12th March 2018.
+All seats on the Council are now filled.

 Redrow Homes submitted an Outline Planning application to develop most of the land (currently green fields) between St Fagans and Radyr.
 Although the Community Council has submitted a detailed objection to the application, planning permission has now been granted.
 Detailed applications will follow in due course and the development will take place over the next 10 years.